Be a Lifeline for Families in Crisis!

 Katie: Yeah.

 Jim: Well, let’s pop the story open and start talking about, um, that revelation of the affair.
-Uh, John kind of described that at the beginning of the program.
-But Katie, um, what were the circumstances that led to your revealing of this situation?
+Uh, John kind of described that at the beginning of the program, but Katie, um, what were the circumstances that led to your revealing of this situation?
 I mean, everybody’s gonna have a different way that that’s done.
 It’s like a fingerprint.
 Nothing is the same.

 Katie: That’s right.

-Jim: What was going on in your life, what was the day like when you told your husband, “Okay, we, we got a… I got a problem”?
+Jim: What was going on in your life?
+What was the day like when you told your husband, okay, we, we got a… I got a problem.

-Katie: Well, I still look back at that day as such a bad miracle in a way, because I don’t know-
+Katie: Well, I still look back at that day as such a bad miracle in a way, because, I don’t know-

-Josh: A bad miracle.
+Jim: A bad miracle.

-Jim: So she came, and both of you were there?
+Jim: So, she came and both of you were there?

-Katie: We were-
+Katie: We were both there-

 Josh: Yeah.

-John: And she’s expressing this, and you know exactly what’s going on.
+Jim: And she’s expressing this, and you know exactly what’s going on.

 Josh: Which was normally not the case.
-It’s part of what made it the bad miracle, but (laughs)-
+It’s part of what made it the bad miracle. (laughs) But…

 Katie: Yes.